MicrosoftDocs/customer-insights/ci-docs/data/data-unification-map-tables.md

 [!INCLUDE [consolidated-sku](./includes/consolidated-sku.md)]

-The first step in unification is selecting the tables and columns within your datasets that you want to unify.
+The first step in unification is selecting the tables and columns within your datasets that you want to unify and map fields to a descriptive type.
 Select tables that contain customer-related details such as name, address, phone number, and email.
 You can select one or more tables.

 [!INCLUDE [m3-first-run-note](includes/m3-first-run-note.md)]